 When Facebook is willing to discreetly prevent the public from hearing Stone wistfully recall Jammer’s “legendary” work in Anal Intruder Four you really have to wonder what else is being suppressed.
 And why.

-We reposted both the “Dotard and Duchess” and the link to Stone’s personal tribute to Jammer three times over the next month just to make sure they really were being censored by Facebook.
+We reposted both the “Dotard and Duchess” and to Stone’s personal tribute to Jammer three times over the next month just to make sure they really were being censored by Facebook.
 They never got more than five views, even when they were sandwiched between other posts pulling down hundreds.

 The same apparent suppression occurred when we tried to share a comical meme to The Cynical Times Facebook Group, denigrating President Trump’s obsession with his predecessor (below left).
 This kind of juvenile free speech is protected by the Constitution and there are literally millions of harsher memes on Facebook.